RosettaCommons/documentation/scripting_documentation/FeaturesExtracting.md

       return 0;
     }

 -   A FeatureReporter may optionally be constructed with a ScoreFunction.
-For example, see the [RotamerRecoveryFeatures](https://svn.rosettacommons.org/trac/browser/trunk/rosetta/rosetta_source/protocols/features/RotamerRecoveryFeatures.hh) class.
+For example, see the RotamerRecoveryFeatures class (rosetta/main/source/protocols/features/RotamerRecoveryFeatures.hh).

 ReportToDB
 ==========